matteofortier/matteofortier/README.md

  - Designed 8 interactive (twitch) data visualisations using Plotly and Dash.
  - Deployed a web-app on Heroku to allow for quick and easy access to live and historical data about Twitch and Twitch Partners.

-MDP Pacman Solver (Reinforcement Learning)

- - Designed an Markov Decision Process approach to UC Berkeley's Pac-Man problem.
- - Evaluated value iteration and policy iteration to solve the MDP, to achieve a solution with >70% success rate.

  ---

 ###  👨‍💻 Programming Skills